mdelhoneux/emnlp2021/src/pages/venue/index.md

 Please complete [this application](/files/2021-EMNLP-Student-Accommodation-Request-Form.docx) to make your reservation request.
 We will do our best to honor your request on a first-come first served basis.
 All requests must be received no later than **Sunday, 10 October 2021** by the ACL Office.
 <!-- TODO: I need to get a proper alt for this-->

+## Welcome Reception and Social Event:
+Get a head start on catching up with your colleagues and registering for the conference.
+The <u>Welcome Reception</u> will take place at the Convention Center Foyer from 18:00 to 20:00 on Saturday, November 6th.
+A light dinner will be provided.
+The <u>Social Event will be a Beach Party</u> for everyone to mix and mingle and reacquaint themselves with those who have not been able to travel for the past (almost) two years.
+There will be dinner and entertainment and should be a lot of fun.

+## Childcare:
+At the present, only individual childcare can be offered.
+The Kids Club is still closed per local COVID-19 restrictions.
+Individual childcare costs are $20 USD for one hour and any additional hours are $15 USD per hour.
+24 hours notice is required.

 <br>
 <br>